straightvisions/plugin_sv_forms/readme.txt

 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0-standalone.html

-SV Gutenform is a block that allows you to create forms in Gutenberg, with ease.
+SV Forms is a block that allows you to create forms in the WordPress Gutenberg Block-Editor, with ease.

 == Description ==

-Do you want to create quick and easy forms in the Gutenberg Editor?
+Do you want to create quick and easy forms in the WordPress Gutenberg Block-Editor?

-Then our new Gutenberg-Block SV Gutenform is just right for you!
+Then our new Gutenberg-Block SV Forms is just right for you!

-Our SV Gutenform Block for the Gutenberg Editor offers you full control and creative freedom in the creation of custom forms.
+Our SV Forms Block for the WordPress Gutenberg Block-Editor offers you full control and creative freedom in the creation of custom forms.

 ✔ A form block that wraps everything together and lets you put in whatever you want.
 ✔ 6 Input-Blocks for different kinds of data (more to come!).